 We have developed a system that allows families to get cows back: Families receive a credit to buy a pregnant cow or a cow with a calf.
 This enables them to do business and pay back the loan after one to two years.
 The money is then available to another family.
 A selected “cow committee” is responsible for the repayment and new allocation of the loans.

-In this way, about 300 families have received cows in the meantime, and of course they have had offspring…
+In this way, by 2017, about 300 families have received cows, and of course, they have had offspring…

 The people of the Kuchi…